Altricch/robomaster_proj/README.md

 - Stress_Test4.ttt (Same as stress test 2 with changed starting position)
 - Stress_Test5.ttt (Large Room with irregular walls)
 - Stress_Test6.ttt (Same as stress test 5 with changed starting position)

+## Notes
+Please pay attention to the dynamic dt in the simulation setting of Coppelia, it should be set at 0,0045.